trilitech/tezos-developer-docs/docs/tutorials/smart-contract/archetype.md

 - Look up the current state of the contract
 - Call the contract from the command line

+## What is a smart contract?

+A smart contract is a computer program that is stored on a blockchain and runs on a blockchain.
+Because the blockchain is spread across many computer nodes, you don't have to think about where to host the program or worry whether a computer will run it or not.
+Responsibility for running the contract is distributed across all of the nodes in the Tezos system, so when you deploy a smart contract, you can be confident that it will be available and unmodified when someone wants to run it.

+A smart contract has these parts:

+- Persistent storage, data that the contract can read and write
+- One or more entrypoints, which are a kind of function that clients can call, like endpoints in an API or functions or methods in many programming languages
+- A Tezos account that can store tokens (technically, the contract is itself a type of Tezos account, but you can think of it as a program with a Tezos account)

 ## The Archetype language

 Archetype is a high-level language designed specifically for writing Tezos smart contracts.